 Our reporting on all platforms will be truthful and respectful.
 Our facts will be complete, accurate, and fair.
 Our reports will represent our best judgment and not our preferences for sources.
 There will be no hidden agendas in our reporting.
-When we make a mistake—and from time to time, we will—we will work quickly to fully address the error, correcting it within the format.
+When we make a mistake—and from time to time, we will work quickly to address the error, correcting it within the format fully.
 If you find an error, please email us at Info@SMCorridorNews.com.
-Our staff will not republish stories, images or other content from outside sources without permission and giving proper credit.
-Corridor News photo editors and video producers may improve quality of photos, videos, or audio recordings, but will not alter the message of the media.
+Our staff will not republish stories, images, or other content from outside sources without permission and giving proper credit.
+Corridor News photo editors and video producers may improve the quality of photos, videos, or audio recordings but will not alter the media’s message.

 We will try our best to recognize all of our sources.
 We will grant individuals anonymity only when the information is critical to the story, certain that the source is reliable and there is no other alternative information.
-Our journalists, contractors, or our interns, will never misrepresent themselves or mislead a source to get an interview or story.
+Our journalists, contractors, or interns will never misrepresent themselves or mislead a source to get an interview or story.
 They will always identify themselves as journalists.
 They do not use hidden microphones or cameras, go undercover, or pay for interviews or news articles.
 Impartiality and Conflicts of Interest At Corridor News, we pursue all stories we feel newsworthy.
 The editor makes editorial decisions.
-Our contractors, reporters, and interns do not participate in any financial relationships with advertisers or sponsors.
-Our journalists, contractors, and interns will not participate in stories or projects in which they have a conflict of interest, be it financial, personal or variation thereof.
-Any of our staff who seek secondary employment or freelance work must have it cleared by the Editor, as to insure the work does not conflict with their responsibilities with Corridor News.
-The editor at Corridor News works with other divisions of the organization—including marketing, sponsorship, and advertisers—to help support, promote and enhance editorial efforts.
-From time to time, editorial contractors or interns may promote initiatives on their personal social media profiles or to be featured in Corridor News marketing materials.
-They do this in free will and are under no obligations to do so.
-Contractors and interns will not accept any gifts, and finance our own needs when traveling for editorial or business purposes.
+Our contractors, reporters and interns do not participate in any financial relationships with advertisers or sponsors.
+Our journalists, contractors, and interns will not participate in stories or projects where they have a conflict of interest, be it financial, personal, or variation thereof.
+Our staff who seek secondary employment or freelance work must have it cleared by the Editor to ensure the work does not conflict with their responsibilities with Corridor News.
+The editor at Corridor News works with other organization divisions—including marketing, sponsorship, and advertisers—to help support, promote and enhance editorial efforts.
+From time to time, editorial contractors or interns may promote initiatives on their personal social media profiles or be featured in Corridor News marketing materials.
+They do this in free will and are under no obligation to do so.
+Contractors and interns will not accept any gifts and finance our own needs when traveling for editorial or business purposes.

 Sponsorship’s and Advertising